Liberty firefighters giving out free smoke alarms after deadly fire nearby

-LIBERTY TWP., Ohio (WKBN) – Some people living in Liberty Township will get free smoke detectors after a recent deadly fire in nearby Vienna.
+LIBERTY TWP., Ohio (WYTV) – Some people living in Liberty Township will get free smoke detectors after a recent deadly fire in nearby Vienna.

 Firefighters said the victim in that fire had no working smoke detectors in her home.
 That’s why Liberty firefighters believe a fire safety event is necessary this holiday season.